ilgaur/ilgaur.github.io/_posts/2025-05-17-replicating-docker-volumes.md

 Tried the whole `pg_dump` thing first.
 Faced some errors while importing the dump.
 The usual headache.
 And honestly?
 I was way too tired to debug the esoteric dump errors properly.

-Was sitting hopeless the it hit me - why mess with dumps when I could just copy the entire Docker volume?
+Was sitting hopeless then it hit me - why mess with dumps when I could just copy the entire Docker volume?
 I'm on the same VM, so this should be easy despite the ugly look of it.

 Here's what I did: